Jakobimatrix/efficient_cpp/constexpr/constexpr.md

 [root](../README.md) / constexpr.md
 # constexpr; functions@compiletime
-Things you can calculate at compiletime.
+Things you can calculate at compile time.
 This will probably become just a forest of code snippets.
-Anyways consider: Everything done at compiletime is const at runtime and can be optimized by your favourit compiler.
-Btw.: Templates are turing complete, so there is more possible than you think. *It's gonna get a little weared, its gonne get a little wild, this is not from around here, this is from another dimension.*
+Anyways consider: Everything done at compile time is const at run time and can be optimised by your favourite compiler.
+BTW.: Templates are Turing complete, so there is more possible than you think. *It's gonna get a little weird, its gonna get a little wild, this is not from around here, this is from another dimension.*

 ## Dictionary Lookup